devs-immortal/Paradise-Lost/README.md

 [![Support on Patreon](https://img.shields.io/badge/Support%20on-Patreon-orange?logoColor=FFFFFF&logo=patreon)](https://www.patreon.com/kalucky0)
 [![Support on Ko-Fi](https://img.shields.io/badge/Support%20on-Ko--Fi-blue?logoColor=FFFFFF&logo=ko-fi)](https://ko-fi.com/kalucky0)

-You can support my work by [making a pledge](https://www.patreon.com/kalucky0) today helping fund development and gaining access to special perks.
+You can support our work by [making a pledge](https://www.patreon.com/kalucky0) today helping fund development and gaining access to special perks.
 You can also support the Aether project and **Gilded Games** on [their Patreon](https://www.patreon.com/GildedGames) as they are the ones who did most of the work.

 ## Translations
 [![Crowdin](https://badges.crowdin.net/aether/localized.svg)](https://crowdin.com/project/aether)

-The Aether project makes use of crowd sourced translations.
+The Aether Reborn makes use of crowd sourced translations.

-**You can help translate The Aether mod to additional languages here: [crowdin.com](https://crowdin.com/project/aether).**
+**You can help translate The Aether Reborn mod to additional languages here: [crowdin.com](https://crowdin.com/project/aether).**

 ## Gallery